Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 To begin with, I agree that Gen Z is more money conscious.
 This is shown through product reviews, which previously either didn't exist or were very hard to find.
 However, I find it very concerning that we favour renting over owning, which has led to the plague of needing a subscription for everything online.

 Stigma is one of the most difficult parts of growing up in today's society.
-Since especially the way
+Since our society and especially the way we think about education paths have changed drastically, which furthermore has led to a confrontation of vastly different world views and thus makes it more difficult to talk about such topics with people from older generations.

+Lastly, I want to outline the improvements that I would like to see in our society.
+The most important one is that we drop our prejudices and destigmatize topics such as education.
+But I am positive that will change, as the older generations will be replaced and that as soon as Gen Z will take the place of Millennials that there will be a new problem, which gets solved by the next generation and that this cycle continues

+What do you think about it?
+I am looking forwardss to discusss this further.